-Development of a framework, in seminar/discussion, for analyzing ethical and legal issues in the delivery of end-of-life care and making end-of-life care decisions.
-Includes the examination of cross-cultural beliefs and practices related to end-of-life care as a basis for ethical decision making in hospice care.
+Development of a framework for analyzing ethical and legal issues in the delivery of care and decision-making on a continuum of care from serious illness to end-of-life.
+Includes the examination of cross-cultural beliefs and practices related to end-of-life care as a basis for ethical decision-making.
+Addresses the role of ethics committees in resolving ethical dilemmas including the responsibilities of ethics committee members and consultants.